 - Accent

 - Hedges/Screening

 - Naturalizing And Woodland Gardens

 Planting & Growing

-Coyote Willow will grow to be about 15 feet tall at maturity, with a spread of 12 feet.
+Sandbar Willow will grow to be about 10 feet tall at maturity, with a spread of 12 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for 40 years or more.

-This shrub should only be grown in full sunlight.
-It is an amazingly adaptable plant, tolerating both dry conditions and even some standing water.
+This shrub does best in full sun to partial shade.
+It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
+This plant does not require much in the way of fertilizing once established.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is native to parts of our region.